FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 -----|-------------|----------
 type | URI identifying the type of the name. | [URI](#uri) - MUST resolve to a name type.
-Refer to the list of [known name types](#known-name-types). preferred | Whether this name is preferred above the other `Name` conclusions of a person. | boolean primaryForm | The primary form of the name. | `http://gedcomx.org/v1/NameForm` - REQUIRED alternateForms | The alternate forms (renderings) of the primary name.
-This is *not* for name variants (e.g., nicknames, spelling variations). | List of [`http://gedcomx.org/v1/NameForm`](#name-form).
+Refer to the list of [known name types](#known-name-types). preferred | Whether this name is preferred above the other `Name` conclusions of a person. | boolean nameForms | The name form(s) that best represents this name `NameForm` -- usually representations considered proper and well formed in the person's native, historical cultural context.
+All included name forms should be representations of the same name -- __*not*__ name variants (e.g., nicknames, spelling variations). | List of [`http://gedcomx.org/v1/NameForm`](#name-form).
 Order is preserved.

 ### examples

-Consider the following: a person with a birth name of "Alexander" (rendered as "Александр" in Russian cyrillic script) that also went by this name's common nickname "Sasha" (rendered as "Саша" in Russian cyrillic script).
+Consider the following: a Russian person with the birth name "Александр" (rendered as "Alexander" in English and in a Latin script) that also went by this name's common nickname, "Саша" (rendered as "Sasha" in English).

 It is tempting to think that this situation should be modeled with one `Name` instance that has several alternate `NameForm`s.
 The model is __*not*__ intended to be used in this way.
-Instead, this person's names ought to be modeled as follows:
+Instead, this person's names ought to be modeled as follows.

-The birth name and nickname are modeled as two separate `Name` instances: one instance for the birth name, and one for the nickname.
+The birth name and the nickname are modeled as two separate `Name` instances: one instance for the birth name, and one for the nickname.
 The `type` property is set so that one can distinguish the birth name from the nickname.
-Each `Name` instance would designate one rendering of its name as the "primary" name form and the other rendering of its name is included as an "alternate" name form.
+Each `Name` instance would two `NameForm` instances: one with the native form of the name and another with the alternate form.
 Using an informal pseudo code, it might look something like the following:

 ```
 Name1.type=http://gedcomx.org/BirthName
 Name1.preferred=true
-Name1.primaryForm.fullText=Alexander
+Name1.nameForms[0].fullText=Александр
-Name1.alternateForms[0].fullText=Александр
+Name1.nameForms[1].fullText=Alexander

 Name2.type=http://gedcomx.org/Nickname
 Name2.preferred=false
-Name2.primaryForm.fullText=Sasha
+Name2.nameForms[0].fullText=Саша
-Name2.alternateForm[0].fullText=Саша
+Name2.nameForms[1].fullText=Sasha
 ```
 <a id="known-name-types"/>